garretfick/garretfick.github.io/_posts/2012-03-19-exporting-functions-and-namespaces.md

 date: 2012-03-19
 ---

-Turns out my initialy analysis was incomplete.
+Turns out my initial analysis was incomplete.
 See the end of of the post for details.

-## Initialy Analysis
+## Initial Analysis

 Last week, I ran into an interesting issue that I think is a bug in the Microsoft VisualC++ compiler relating to exporting functions and namespaces.
 The symptom I has was I marked a function for export, using `__declspec(dllexport)`, but then couldn't import the function, giving linker error LNK2019: unresolved external symbol.